cyanzhong/docs.taio.app/docs/terms.md

 **Pricing**

 Taio is still in the early stages of development and we do not charge you anything for this.
-You are welcome to use the full functionality of Taio and send us any feedbacks and suggestions you may have.
+You are welcome to use the full functionality of Taio and send us any feedbacks or suggestions you may have.

-Please note that we do not promise that all features will be free at any stage in the future.
-The features you are using may require purchase in subsequent versions.
+Eventually, some advanced features will need to be paid, while core features will remain free.
+Reasonable revenue allows us to make things better.

-Please don't worry, we do our best to find a balance between **maintaining the cost of development** and **providing the best user experience** so that everyone can enjoy using a high quality product and pay for something that is truly valuable to them.
+Don't worry, we will do our best to find a balance between **maintaining the cost of development** and **providing the best user experience** so that everyone can enjoy using a high quality product and pay for something that is truly valuable to them.

 **Refund**